rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 | team     | ##engineering               | ##engineering@example.com               |
 | channel  | ##engineering/projectX      | ##engineering/projectX@example.com      |
 | group id | $TII9t5viBrXiXc             | $TII9t5viBrXiXc@example.com             |
-Table: examples of all identifier types in the WXYZ IM protocol
+Table: examples of all identifier types in the fictional WXYZ IM protocol

 Now imagine that WXYZ reserved the wxyz: URI scheme.
-The example below shows how most reasonable protocol-specific identifier schemes can be represented as an `im:` URI.
+The example below shows how almost any reasonable protocol-specific identifier scheme can be represented as an `im:` URI.

 ```